corona-warn-app/cwa-documentation/solution_architecture.md

 ### Data Format

-The current base unit for data chunks will be one hour.
-Data will be encoded in the protocol buffer format as specified by Apple and Google (see *Figure 8*).
-In case a data chunk does not hold any or too few diagnosis keys, the chunk generation will be skipped and the keys will be made available as soon as the threshold has been passed.
+The current base unit for data chunks is one hour.
+Data is encoded in the protocol buffer format as specified by Apple and Google (see *Figure 8*).
+In case a data chunk does not hold any or too few diagnosis keys, the chunk generation will be skipped and the keys are made available as soon as the threshold has been passed.

-The makes the following information available through a RESTful interface:
+The server makes the following information available through a RESTful interface:

 - Available items through index endpoints
 - Newly-added Diagnosis Keys (Temporary Exposure Keys) for the time frame